scanback/docs/index.md

 ---
 # SCANBACK *think*

-This personal website will before the end of 2026 contain my published works.
+This personal website will, before the end of 2026, contain my published works.
 They range from scientific papers to social media posts.

 Why **SCANBACK** ***think***?
 The term is drawn from George Orwell's *Newspeak* in **1984**. *Newspeak* was aimed at dumbing down people's critical thinking, so it's ill chosen by me.
 Yet it has an aesthetic beauty with its mangled grammar that I wanted to capture.
 A longer title would be "Staffan Canback's thoughts on management issues".